Truckers protesting COVID mandates encircle Washington, D.C. - The Boston Globe

 As the convoy made its way from the Hagerstown Speedway to the highway Sunday, a winding road that was approximately 5 miles was lined with people waving flags.

-Once on the Beltway in the early afternoon, the convoy continued to slow traffic, but the vehicles were so spread out — across five lanes of traffic — that the sense of a mass presence faded, and the congestion took on the feel of a weekday morning commute.
+Once on the Beltway in the early afternoon, the convoy continued to slow traffic, but the vehicles were so spread out — across five lanes of traffic — that the sense of a mass presence faded.

 At one point just before the vehicles reached I-495, car speeds reached about 70 mph, but then traffic tightened again, with cars settling into a rolling backup, going between 25 mph to at times less than 10.
 Although overpasses contained fewer supporters as earlier in the route, many still waved flags and held signs thanking the truckers or expressing support for Donald Trump.